compomics/QuantPridePep/README.md

 - merging data contained in .moff2start with the result of moFF *_moFF_result.txt*.
 As output, it creates *_moff_result_ms2id.txt* files that contain the MS1 intensities for all the spectras in the mgf.
 At this step we also save the output of moFF on all the MS2 spectra recorded in the standard output file of moFF (*_moff_result.txt*)

-- Parsing all the idenfication result contained in the mzTab files of the project  and joining those information with the quantification result founded in  *_moff_result_ms2id.txt* files.
+- Parsing all the idenfication result contained in the mzTab files of the project  and joining those information with the quantification result found in  *_moff_result_ms2id.txt* files.
 Two types of output are produced: one is still *mzTab* file but with all the quantitive information provided by moFF for each psm and the other is  that contains the same infomation but in simply tab delimited file *.ms1_quant* .

 ---